lmullen/americas-public-bible/website/content/gallery/mammoth-raddish/index.md

 author: Caitlin McGeever
 ---

-This Raleigh newspaper praised Mrs. James Turner for her the size of her raddish, an indicator of her gardening and housekeeping skills.
-She was praised in the words of the Proverbs: "Her children arise up, and call her blessed; her husband also, and he praiseth her" as she fulfills expectations of womanhood and domesticity.
+This Raleigh newspaper praised Mrs. James Turner for her the size of her raddish, an indicator of her gardening skills.
+She was praised in the words of the Proverbs: "Her children arise up, and call her blessed; her husband also, and he praiseth her" for her fulfillment of expectations of womanhood and domesticity.